Nathanstouffer/CSCI_232_Course_Work/README.md

 where tail, head, and weight are all positive integers and the values apply to the edge that will be created from this line.
 The final type of input line begins with a 'p.'
 There is only one of these lines in the file and it must come before any lines that define an edge.
 Such lines are of the form p sp V E where V and E are both positive integers.
 V defines the number of vertices in the graph, and E defines the number of edges in the graph.
 Additionally, all values of tail and head must be less than or equal to the value of V.

+SPELL CHECKER

+Spell Checker is program that takes in an input file with incorrectly spelled words and displays options of correctly spelled words that are 'similar' to the incorrectly spelled word.
+Correctly spelled words come from an input file and are stored in a hash table to allow for efficient access.
+To compute 'similar' words to an incorrectly spelled word, we assume four problems that could cause a word to be misspelled.
+These are an incorrect letter, swapping of consecutive letters, missing a letter, and an extra letter.
+The algorithm computes solutions to these four problems recursively to a depth no further than three operations from the original word.
+If the new value is a word, the algorithm will add it to a list of possible words in the order it was discovered.
+The options are then outputted for the user to change the misspelled words.